moby/moby/contrib/man/md/docker-build.md

 be used by **ADD** commands found within the Dockerfile.

-Warning, this will send a lot of data to the Docker daemon depending on the contents of the current directory.
+Warning, this will send a lot of data to the Docker daemon depending on the contents of the current directory. he build is run by the Docker daemon, not by the CLI, so the whole context must be transferred to the daemon.

-If the absolute path is provided instead of ‘.’, only the files and directories required by the **ADD** command from the Dockerfile will be added to the context and transferred to the Docker daemon.
+The Docker CLI reports "Uploading context" when the context is sent to the daemon.

 When a single Dockerfile is given as the URL, then no context is set.
 When a Git repository is set as the **URL**, the repository is used